 Tramadol was first approved in 1995 and was not initially considered an opiate.
 In 2014, once misuse became rampant, the FDA added Tramadol to its list of controlled substances.
 Now considered an opiate, Tramadol is part of a family of drugs that carries a great risk of the person becoming addicted to them.
 Even someone who begins using this medication as directed may succumb to an addiction.
 Other people use it without a prescription, treating it as a party drug, and often find themselves developing their own addiction to it.

-The effects of tramadol abuse are varied and can depend on how long you’ve abused Tramadol and how much you take.
-Common signs of tramadol abuse include:
+The effects of Tramadol abuse are varied and can depend on how long you’ve abused the drug and how much you take.
+Common signs of Tramadol abuse include:

 - Rapid changes in appetite

 - Seizures without any previous history of epilepsy

 Tramadol stays in a person’s system for two to four days after the last dosage even when they engage in heavy usage.
 After that amount of time, withdrawal symptoms will begin.

 Tramadol Detox at Home Will Cause Withdrawal Symptoms